How To Become More Spiritual…

 This is what all the Enlightened Masters and Teachers meant when they characterized most people as being ‘asleep’.
 Asleep, in this context, simply means no awareness of the inner selves.

-"When one lacks this awareness, the awareness of the inner selves, it is impossible to know when the Ego self is playing its games."
+"When one lacks the awareness of the inner selves, it is impossible to know when the Ego self is playing its games."

 The inner selves and our inner world is the true reality.